ABOUT DR. SARA DOUGLAS

 Sara Douglas, Psy.D., NCSP, is a licensed psychologist and nationally certified school psychologist.
 Dr. Douglas received her master's degree in school psychology from Teachers College, Columbia University, and then obtained her doctoral degree in school psychology from St. John's University.
 Dr. Douglas has worked across a variety of settings including schools (both public and private), treatment clinics, and hospitals.

 When not conducting evaluations, Dr. Douglas is a consultant, supporting independent schools develop policy regarding support services they make available to their students.
-She has also worked as an admissions interviewer for an independent school in Brooklyn, NY; conducts admissions interviews for a second independent school, and works one-on-one with students who have identified learning differences, particularly when there is emotional difficulty that accompanies the academic challenge.
+She has also worked as an admissions interviewer for an independent school in Brooklyn, and works one-on-one with students who have identified learning differences, particularly when there is emotional difficulty that accompanies the academic challenge.

 Dr. Douglas has worked as an Associate Adjunct Professor within the School Psychology graduate program at St. John's University, and as an Adjunct Professor within Manhattanville College's Graduate School of Education.

 Dr. Douglas has been on the Executive Board of the School Division of the New York State Psychological Association (NYSPA), acting as the President as a recent Past President.
 She has also sat on the Editorial Board of Psychology in the Schools, a peer-reviewed and nationally distributed journal.
 Dr. Douglas is an active member of the National Academy of Neuropsychology (NAN), the National Association of School Psychologists (NASP), the American Psychological Association (APA), the New York Association of School Psychologists (NYASP), and the Association of Family and Conciliation Courts (AFCC).
 She is a contributor to Psychology Today, where she writes on topics pertaining to neuropsychological evaluations and academic success.
 Most recently, Dr. Douglas was selected, alongside a dozen other psychologists throughout the United States and Canada, to develop the ethics-based content for the new and upcoming psychology licensure exam.